crohr/pkgr/README.md

 * Your app will reside in `/opt/app-name`.

-* You'll also get upstart (or sysvinit) initialization scripts that you can use directly:
+* You'll also get upstart, systemd, or sysvinit initialization scripts (depending on your distribution) that you can use directly:

         service my-app start/stop/restart/status

+  Note: init scripts are generated only after you've done a `scale` command for the process type, e.g. `my-app scale web=1`.

 * Logs will be stored in `/var/log/app-name/`, with a proper logrotate config automatically added.
+For systemd-based distributions, you will find the logs in the systemd journal.

 * Config files can be added in `/etc/app-name/`